Some scientists say that a dog’s sense of smell is 1,000,000 times better than humans.

 But how can you put their noses to work, and play scent games without attending expensive classes?

-Why is nose work important for dogs?
+Why is nose work important for Spaniels?

 Dogs have a natural instinct to smell; it’s how they’d survive decades ago.
 They’ve turned into pets since then–but their instinct to sniff hasn’t gone.